kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 #### Story 2

 As a cluster operator, I want to seamlessly transition between rolling and in-place updates while maintaining a consistent user interface.
-I appreciate the option to extend the rollout process with in-place upgrade capabilities, ensuring that the update process aligns with my organization's unique needs.
+I appreciate the option to extend the rollout process with in-place update capabilities, ensuring that the update process aligns with my organization's unique needs.

 #### Story 3
 As a cluster operator for resource constrained environments, I want to utilize CAPI pluggable external update mechanism to implement in-place updates without requiring additional compute capacity in a single node cluster.